inspiringsource/inspiringsource/README.md

 ### Shalom internet 👋
 My name is Avi and I am a web developer.
-Enthusiastic about React and continuous delivery :repeat:
+ReactJS enthusiastic and continuous delivery :repeat: